sinnate/orange-pi-5-stable-diffusion-webui/README.md

 This guide outlines the steps to install Stable Diffusion WebUI on an Orange Pi 5.
 Note : I'm currently looking for a way to make RK NPU to work with it.

-Reduce your resolution, it will take at least 2-6min for a step to complete. anything more 400x400 is **danger territory**
+Reduce your resolution, it will take at least 2-6min for a step to complete.

 I'm using the `Orange pi 5 8G model` with a 8G swap, for better performance i recommend nvme swap for at least 8G more.